Bruuhmaan/SOC_reports/WebStrike_Lab.md

 Analyze network traffic logs from the past 72 hours for connections to and from IP 24.49.63.79.
 Look for:

-outbound connections to suspicious domains or IPs;
+Outbound connections to suspicious domains or IPs;

-large data transfers;
+Large data transfers;

-unusual protocols or ports.
+Unusual protocols or ports.

 Examine web server logs to identify the exact time and method of file upload, as well as any subsequent access to image.jpg.php.